Compiling and Installing

 1. Prerequisites for building

-- lex / yacc - for building the GLSL compiler.
+- lex / yacc - for building the Mesa IR and GLSL compiler.

 mingw-get install msys-flex msys-bison

-But please read the detailed autoconf instructions for more details.
+Please read the detailed meson instructions for more information

 3. Building with SCons (Windows/Linux)